LUU22/CodeRain/README.md

 # CodeRain

 * A simple recreation to the Digital Rain sequence, is a famous visual effect from the Matrix movie trilogy.
+This view is a HTML implementation of it.

 # Example